 In addition to the free counseling services offered, Adoption Choices of Texas also maintains a letter and picture program between birth parents and adoptive families.
 This way, the birth mother can receive updates on her child over the years, after the adoption takes place.
 This is a nice way to stay in touch and up-to-date on what is happening in each family’s lives.

 Adoption Choices of Texas can also act as a liaison and help coordinate ongoing contact between birth and adoptive families, if needed.
-We are also here if you just want to say hi.
-Our staff loves to hear from birth and adoptive families over the years.
+We are also here if you just want to say hi!
+Our staff loves to hear from both birth and adoptive families over the years.
 We like to develop a relationship with each birth mother and adoptive family we help.
 You can think of us as a part of your forever family.